bcaffo/LittleInferenceBook/manuscript/13_bootstrapping.md

 ![Comparison of insect spray.](images/bootstrapping4.png)

 ## Permutation tests
--  Consider the null hypothesis that the distribution of the observations from each group is the same
--  Then, the group labels are irrelevant
+Consider comparing means between the group.
+However, let's use the calculate the distribution of our statistic under a null hypothesis that the labels are irrelevant (exchangeable).
+This is a handy way to create a null distribution for our test statistic by simply permuting the labels over and over and seeing how extreme our data are with respct to this permuted distribution.

+The procedure would be as follows:
 - Consider a data from with count and spray
 - Permute the spray (group) labels
-- Recalculate the statistic
+- Recalculate the statistic (examples:)
   - Mean difference in counts
   - Geometric means
   - T statistic